DevelopingSpace/starchart/README.md

 3. A node.js back-end server, with the ability to connect to the DNS server's API and to authorize users via SSO
 4. A web front-end that allows authorized users to manage their own subdomains and certificates

+## Development

+Further technical background, planning, and initial designs are available in the [wiki](https://github.com/Seneca-CDOT/starchart/wiki)